xavierfoucrier/inbox-notifier/README.md

 > [xavier.foucrier [at] gmail.com](mailto:xavier.foucrier@gmail.com) :v:

 ## Features
-Gmail notifier is provided with **a bunch of useful features that bring your inbox always up to date** and keep you focus on your work:
+Inbox Notifier is provided with **a bunch of useful features that bring your inbox always up to date** and keep you focus on your work:

 * Synchronization - *automatic sync that keep you up to date every time*
 * Email notifications - *display concise notifications when needed*